 10.6 CEPT Reports are the final result of studies by the ECC in response to Mandates from the EC.

+10.6bis All studies underpinning ECC Decisions, ECC Recommendations, ECC Reports or CEPT Reports must be reproducible.
+Assumptions and a sufficiently detailed algorithmic description or pseudo-code shall be provided, which may include simulation workspaces or source code.
+The use of open-source tools, such as SEAMCAT, is encouraged.

+10.6ter ECC Decisions, ECC Recommendations, ECC Reports and CEPT Reports shall be concise, conclusive and structured to present essential results and conclusions.

 10.7 ECC multi-annual Strategic Plan is kept under continuous review by the ECC Plenary and shall be maintained on the CEPT website.